openstack/manila/doc/source/devref/hpe_3par_driver.rst

 - Routing from the client to the external network
 - Assigning the client an external IP address (e.g., a floating IP)
-- Configuring the Manila host networking properly for IP forwarding
+- Configuring the manila host networking properly for IP forwarding
 - Configuring the VFS networking properly for client subnets

 Share Types